QubitProducts/slapdash/README.md

  - These methods are used 10 or more times in our codebase.

-   - `bind`: this will be provided by `alien-bind`, because polyfills.
+   - `bind`: Used everywhere, extremely necessary.
+Shouldn't ever use the native.
    - `extend`: **Shallow** extend!
 This will use `Object.assign` where available.
    - `each`: Wrapper around [`Array.prototype.forEach`][mdn-Array-forEach].
    - `map`: Wrapper around [`Array.prototype.map`][mdn-Array-map]